mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [AI Cameras Took Over One Small American Town.
+Now They're Everywhere](https://www.404media.co/fusus-ai-cameras-took-over-town-america/) - Hundreds of documents obtained by 404 Media show how Fusus, a system for linking a town’s security cameras into one central hub and adding AI to them, has spread across the country.

 - [Computer scientists designing the future can’t agree on what privacy means](https://www.technologyreview.com/2023/04/03/1070665/cmu-university-privacy-battle-smart-building-sensors-mites/) - Researchers at Carnegie Mellon University wanted to create a privacy-preserving smart sensor.
 Then, they were accused of violating their colleagues’ privacy.

 - [Tropicn: Tropicana withdraws letters 'AI' from its branding.
 Here's why](https://interestingengineering.com/innovation/tropicn-tropicana-withdraws-letters-ai-from-its-branding-heres-why) - The limited-time rebranding is really just a marketing stunt timed to coincide with CES 2024, one of the biggest tech showcases of the year.